 Yes uncooked dumpling (aka potstickers) can be prepared ahead of time and frozen.
 Place on parchment or aluminum covered baking sheets.
 Make sure the dumplings are in a single layer and are not touching.
 Place in freezer until frozen solid.
 Once frozen transfer to freezer bag and store for up to three months.

 See how delicious they look steamed.
 Dip them in my delicious dipping sauce and you will find yourself shoveling them as fast as your family!

 How to make Pork Dumplings.

-Combine beaten egg, sausage, cabbage, ginger, garlic, soy sauce, mirin, sesame oil and chopped chives in medium bowl.
+Combine beaten egg, ground pork, cabbage, ginger, garlic, soy sauce, mirin, sesame oil and chopped chives in medium bowl.
 After mixing place in refrigerator for thirty minutes.

 Holding the wrapper in one hand, dip your index finger on your free hand in cold water.
 Moisten half of the wrap with that finger making a 180 degree circle around the edge of the wrap that is furthest from you.
 Now place a rounded teaspoonful of the meat mixture in the middle.
 Fold over and gently seal one end to the other making small pleats as you go.
 Press the wrap together to close tightly.
 Practice a few times and you will have it.
 Now they are ready to be cooked.
 Please see cooking options.

 For the sauce, mix soy sauce, mirin and sesame oil in small bowl to serve with the dumplings.
 Sprinkle several tablespoons of chopped green onion in the sauce.